How do you go about assessing the quality of a translation?

 – breaks the task down into manageable steps

-The key is that each step looks at something different – so doesn’t overload the brain by trying to check too many things at once.
+The key is that each step focuses on a different criterion – so doesn’t overload the brain by trying to check too many things at once.
 That simply doesn’t work and is the perfect recipe for missing things.

-It’s something of a tragedy that sound translation review methodologies aren’t widely known or used.
+It’s something of a tragedy that sound translation assessment methodologies aren’t widely known or used.

 They’re seldom taught, either in translation degree courses or in the workplace.

-We think all reviewers should follow this process, and recommend clients ensure any reviewers they engage adopt it.
+We think everyone should follow this model, and recommend clients ensure any reviewers they engage adopt it.

 Like your own summary of this article?